A 5.6-magnitude earthquake struck central Türkiye, damaging some homes. No serious injuries were reported - ExBulletin

 A 5.6-magnitude earthquake struck central Türkiye, damaging some homes.
 No serious injuries were reported

-ANKARA, Turkey (AP) — A fairly strong earthquake struck central Turkey on Thursday, the country's disaster management agency said, causing damage to some buildings.
+ANKARA, Turkey – A moderately strong earthquake struck central Turkey on Thursday, causing damage to some buildings, the country's disaster management agency said.
 There were no immediate reports of deaths or serious injuries.

 The 5.6-magnitude earthquake struck the town of Solusaray in Tokat Province, about 450 kilometers (280 miles) east of the capital Ankara, according to the Presidency of Disaster and Emergency Management.